Gkkumar2/Food-Beverage-Store-Analysis/README.md

 ## 🚀 **Technology Stack**
 - **🧮 Excel**: For detailed data analysis and metric calculations.
 - **📊 Power BI**: For interactive data visualization and dashboards.
-- **🐍 Python**: To support data processing and advanced analytics.
+- **📊 Power Query**: To support data processing and advanced analytics.

 ---

-Feel free to contribute or explore this project further! 💡